 ⇒ These schools are directly owned and managed by Head Office.

-⇒ Direct Line Managers are native English speakers from Head Office
+⇒ Direct Line Managers are native English speakers based at Head Office

-⇒ They are all located in the Taipei area.
+⇒ These branches are all located in the Taipei area.

 ⇒ These schools are owned and managed by local franchise owners

-⇒ Most schools are outside of the Taipei area, although some are located in and around Taipei.
+⇒ Most branches are outside of the Taipei area, although some Franchise schools in and around Taipei.

 ⇒ Most schedules are Monday-Friday